 - Make sure siding is correctly aligned with windows and chimneys

 - Search for gaps where siding or bricks meet your foundation

-An at-home energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, hire a professional.
-Experts can complete a comprehensive energy assessment, including a blower door test that can help find major sources of energy loss in your home, and let you know how best to fix them for improved energy efficiency.
+A DIY energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, hire a professional.
+Experts can complete a comprehensive energy assessment, including a blower door test that can help detect major sources of energy loss in your home, and let you know how best to fix them for improved energy efficiency.
 Contact Service Experts Heating & Air Conditioning in Cocoa for a professional energy assessment at 321-428-7635.